Acknowledge your employees

 “Jenna, wow, today makes it two years you’ve been with our company.
 We’re so grateful for your commitment to making this place a better place.”

 “Toby, your idea of how to improve our customer support process has saved tons of time and money.
-As a ‘thank you’, here’s a fully paid trip for you and your family.
-You’re going on a cruise!”
+Let me buy you some lunch today as a thank you.”

 The most effective acknowledgment happens when your employees hear words like that from leadership in person.
 Face-to-face acknowledgment makes the recognition personal and can be delivered with emotion.

-If your employee is detail-oriented and craves the no-frills approach, leave the trumpet behind and be sure to praise her using specific details about her work.
+That’s when you really want to channel your inner Michael Scott and make a show out of it.
+Just remember that everybody’s different, so if your employee is detail-oriented and craves the no-frills approach, leave the karaoke machine behind and be sure to praise them using specific details about her work.

-Lastly, acknowledging employees is more than just a one-time event; it should be happening consistently in events, moments, meetings, and conversations, The important letter is the ‘s’.
+Lastly, acknowledging employees is more than just a one-time event; it should be happening consistently in events, moments, meetings, and conversations, The important letter here is the ‘s’.
+Acknowledgment should be a cornerstone of building your workplace culture.

 Put down your smartphone (or get up from your computer), walk over, and tell them how much you appreciate all their efforts.
 Acknowledgment of this kind pays for itself tomorrow.